David Goldberg, M.D. Residency Training Director and Acting Chair

 Winston Chung, M.D.
 Faculty, Director, Medical Student Education

-As an attending psychiatrists and member of the core faculty Dr. Chung supervises residents and psychology interns on the inpatient unit and consultation service, and also provides outpatient caseload supervision for PGY3 residents.
+As an attending psychiatrist and member of the core faculty Dr. Chung supervises resident and psychology interns on the inpatient unit, consultation service and also provides outpatient caseload supervision for PGY3 residents.
 Dr. Chung is the psychiatry clerkship site director for Dartmouth Medical School.
-Dr. Chung attended graduate and medical school at the University of Illinois, and adult psychiatry residency and child adolescent psychiatry fellowship at UCSF.
+Dr. Chung attended graduate and medical school at the University of Illinois, and adult psychiatry residency and adolescent psychiatry fellowship at UCSF.

 Kathleen Fahrner, PhD - Director, Child & Family Psychology Training

 Dr. Fahrner runs the Child/Adolescent program for the psychology interns.